The Pillows: Move to Avex Trax, 20th and 25th anniversaries (2007–2014)

-New FLCL seasons and 30th Anniversary (2015–present)
+New FLCL seasons and 30th Anniversary (2015–2019)

-Following the end of the "Never Ending Story" campaign, The Pillows began the Moondust Light for You tour at the beginning of 2015 in support of the Moondust album.
+Following the end of the "Never Ending Story" campaign, the Pillows began the Moondust Light for You tour at the beginning of 2015 in support of the Moondust album.
+The last concert of the tour was later released as a DVD/Blu-ray on 26 August 2015.

 In May 2015, the band announced that longtime bassist Jun Suzuki had been fired from the band due to "bad conduct" that had been going on for some time.
 In this announcement, Yamanaka also discussed the possibility of continuing on without a "fixed" bass player.
-In place of Suzuki, who went on to form the band SABAH, The Pillows played with various different bassists for their remaining 2015 live shows.
+In place of Suzuki, who went on to form the band SABAH, the Pillows played with various different bassists for their remaining 2015 live shows.
 These included several appearances with original Pillows member Kenji Ueda and former "support member" Tatsuya Kashima, as well as Tomoyuki Miyakawa (of HiGE), and Yoshinori Arie (of Vola and the Oriental Machine).
 By 2016, the band had named Arie as their official replacement for Suzuki.

-Book-ending The Pillows' Lostman Go to City tour at the end of 2015 were two announcements of upcoming releases: on the day of the tour's first show (4 December), The Pillows revealed a new B-sides compilation entitled Across the Metropolis, which comprises 22 tracks over two CDs, as well as a DVD featuring seven music videos.
-The set was released on 2 March 2016, about a month before the release of the band's 20th studio album, which was announced on 26 December, the final day of the Lostman Go to City tour.
-Entitled Stroll and Roll, the album includes a new version of "Radio Telegraphy"—originally recorded as a collaboration with Ryosuke Sasaki of A Flood of Circle—and "One Flew Under the Cuckoo's Nest", which the band had included on setlists for the Lostman Go to City tour.
+in 2016, the Pillows released a new B-sides compilation entitled Across the Metropolis as well as their 20th studio album.
+Entitled Stroll and Roll, the album includes a new version of "Radio Telegraphy"—originally recorded as a collaboration with Ryosuke Sasaki of A Flood of Circle—and "One Flew Under the Cuckoo's Nest", a live venue/mail order exclusive single.
 The album was released on 6 April, and features bass tracks performed by Kenji Ueda, Tatsuya Kashima, Yoshinori Arie, Tomoyuki Miyakawa, and Yamanaka's bandmate in The Predators, Jiro (of Glay).
-Additionally, The Pillows announced that Stroll and Roll would not be released on Avex Trax, as the band had signed to Yamanaka's Delicious Label with distribution by The Pillows' previous label King Records.
+Additionally, the Pillows announced that Stroll and Roll would not be released on Avex Trax, as the band had signed to Yamanaka's Delicious Label with distribution by the Pillows' previous label King Records.
 The Across the Metropolis compilation was the band's last release with Avex Trax.
 The Pillows embarked on a 27-date tour in support of Stroll and Roll spanning from 6 May to 22 July, with the last show at Zepp Tokyo being recorded for Stroll and Roll Band, a live DVD/Blu-ray released on 23 November.